-If you have started looking into university courses you may have noticed that most courses have a ‘cut-off score’ listed - this is the Australian Tertiary Admission Rank (ATAR) or an ATAR-equivalent (Queensland uses the Overall Position (OP) system).
+When looking into university courses, you may have noticed that most courses have a ‘cut-off score’ listed.
+This is the Australian Tertiary Admission Rank (ATAR) or an ATAR-equivalent (Queensland uses the Overall Position (OP) system).

 What is an ATAR?

 The ATAR or ATAR-equivalent is the scoring system used for university entry in Australia.

 Universities set their own ATAR cut-off scores for each course they offer.
-This is usually based on the number of places that are available in the course and the level of difficulty of the course.
+Scores are usually based on the number of places available in the course and its level of difficulty.

 How does it work?

-Your ATAR or ATAR-equivalent score is higher than, or equal to, the cut-off score - you will generally be eligible for entry into the course (some courses will have additional selection criteria to the ATAR for specialist courses like music or medicine may include interviews, auditions or additional testing.
+You will generally be eligible for entry into the course.
+Some courses will have additional selection criteria to the ATAR.
+For example, specialist courses like music or medicine may include interviews, auditions or additional testing.

 You may still be able to access the course based on additional selection criteria.

 How is your ATAR or ATAR-equivalent score calculated?

-- This varies by state or territory but your school will be able to tell you what the system is in your state.
+This varies by state or territory.
+Your school will be able to tell you what the system is in your state.

-- Your marks/grades for these subjects are combined to calculate your ATAR score.
-This is done differently by each state or territory (for example, NSW uses the Higher School Certificate whilst Victoria uses the Victorian Certificate of Education) but each system is similar to ensure consistency.
+Combining your marks/grades for each subject calculates your ATAR score.
+Every state and territory does this differently.
+For example, NSW uses the Higher School Certificate and Victoria uses the Victorian Certificate of Education.

-While your ATAR or ATAR-equivalent score is important (and a higher score gives you greater choice of course) you should always choose a university course based on the occupation or industry that you want to work in once you finish your studies.
+Your ATAR or ATAR-equivalent score matters if you want access to a specific course or have more choice of courses.
+However, you should always choose a university course based on the job you want when you finish studying.